 - Fusimotor activity will cause contraction of the intrafusal fibres below the fusimotor nerve terminals either side of the central region.
 This will result in stretch of the central sensory region.

-Nuclear chain fibre also have annulospiral sensory endings in the central region (the nuclei are in line).
-It is a shared branch of the axon that supplied the central area of the nuclear chain fibre.
+Nuclear chain fibers also have annual spiral sensory endings in the central region (the nuclei are inline).
+It is a shared branch of the axon that supplied the central area of the nuclear chain fiber.
 This sensory nerve is of group 1a, the fastest found in the body.
-There are sensory endings that are more closely associated with the chain fibres.
-They fall into the slower group 2, division of the sensory nerves are referred as SECONDARY endings in contrast to the centrally located PRIMARY endings.
+There are sensory endings that are more closely associated with the chain fibers.
+They fall into the slower group 2, division of the sensory nerves are referred to as SECONDARY endings in contrast to the centrally located PRIMARY endings.

-The two types of intrafusal fibre (bag and chain) have different mechanical properties, and respond differently to their largely seperate fusimotor fibres.
+The two types of intrafusal fiber (bag and chain) have different mechanical properties and respond differently to their largely separate fusimotor fibers.
 They also differ in respect to their sensory endings.
 Consequently, the information relayed to the CNS by the spindle via group 1a and 2 sensory endings is different.

 Factors affecting flexibility